JanisTzou/scrape-flow/README.md

 # Scrape Flow

-Note: The library is still under development
+Note: The library is still under (heavy) development :-)

+A lot of the functionalities in this library started out as an experiment to see if this approach can cover a decent amount of scraping use cases.
+As a result not much effort was given to proper testing which is added continuously when a part of code seems stable enough.

 ## Introduction

 Experimental library for asynchronous web scraping.
 What needs to be scraped is defined as a sequence of steps in a fluent and declarative way.
 The resulting code has a tree-like structure that follows the parsed site's DOM structure and the levels of followed links.

 The library aims to solve common scraping problems which can become challenging when using generally available low-level libraries like HtmlUnit for asynchronous fault-tolerant scraping:

 - following links
 - pagination